 If you ever find yourself knocking about the more south-westerly section of the commune of Barsac, keep an eye out for a curious sight.
 Bear in mind that you have perhaps just driven past Château Climens or Château Cantegril, both elegant and low-slung châteaux.
-And you may well have just been to Château Coutet, one of many imposing pseudo-fortresses which can be found here in Barsac and to the south in the other Sauternes communes.
-But scan the horizon and there, sitting upright and proud among the vineyards, in stark contrast to these other styles, you will see a three-storey château, with improbably pointy slate-tiled roofs and a gleaming white facade.
+And you may well have just been to Château Coutet, one of many imposing pseudo-fortresses which can be found here in Barsac and the other Sauternes communes.
+But scan the horizon and there, sitting upright and proud among the vineyards, in stark contrast to these other styles, you will see a three-storey château, with improbably tapered slate-tiled roofs and a gleaming white-and-cream facade.

 It is an unusual building; every time my gaze comes to rest on it I feel I may have woken up not in Barsac, but in Toytown; not because it is tiny (because it isn’t), but rather because it has such unusual proportions.
 Somehow, it just doesn’t look entirely real.
 For a start, it is one of only a few châteaux I have ever seen that is taller than it is wide.
 And, if you catch a view of it from side on and you will also see that there is very little depth to it; it is much wider than in is deep.
 It is almost as if it is part of a movie-set; it is convincing from the front but, when you move around the back, you half-expect to see it exists in only two dimensions, a plywood facade supported by wooden buttresses.
 In a final crisis of confidence, there hangs a large clock on the front of the château which would better suit the local railway station than a Bordeaux château.